cholman/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    react uses state to only update the page and parts that are changed and avoids manipulating the DOM for components that aren't changing.
+It reacts to changes.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react? breaking into components and using state

-- [ ] Describe state.
+- [x] Describe state.
+    state is where you store values that belong to the component. allows you to create dynamic components

-- [ ] Describe props.
+- [x] Describe props.
-    properties
+    properties passed into components. it's how we get variables from one component to another
-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes? side effects are anything that affect things outside of it's scope. useEffect lets us update the page as changes happen

 ## Project Set Up